Hide Search Bar

 Speaking and Listening

-Pupils are taught to speak clearly and convey ideas confidently using Standard English.
+One of our core values (5 A's) is being articulate.
+At Cooks Spinney, pupils are taught to speak clearly and convey ideas confidently.
 They learn to justify ideas with reasons; ask questions to check understanding; develop vocabulary and build knowledge; negotiate; evaluate and build on the ideas of others; and select the appropriate register for effective communication.

 Reading and Writing